- Type: Home computer

 Released 1984: The “Plus/4” name refers to the four-application ROM resident office suite (word processor, spreadsheet, database, and graphing); it was billed as “the productivity computer with software built-in”.
 Internally, the Plus/4 shares the same basic architecture as the lower-end Commodore 16 and 116 models, and is able to use software and peripherals designed for them.
 It is not compatible with the well-established Commodore 64.
 The Plus/4 was the flagship computer of the 264-series.
 The Plus/4 had 64 KB of memory while the C16 and 116 had 16 KB.
 The Plus/4 had built-in software, whereas the others did not.

 According to what I’ve understood from Bil Herd, ex.
 Commodore hardware engineer.
 A new management at Commodore after the leader Jack Tramiel left the company in 1984, misunderstood the 264-series and the Commodore 116.
-The C116 that was ordered by Jack Tramiel before he left the company in 1984, was supposed to be a competitor for the marked segment of very cheap home computers, in the price range 50-75 USD.
-They ordered the Plus/4 and it stepped on the C64 toes in price range and confused the marked a bit.
-And it all landed on the Commodore 16 which was marketed and priced as something inbetween VIC20 and C64.
+The C116 that was ordered by Jack Tramiel before he left the company in 1984, was supposed to be a competitor for the marked segment of very cheap home computers, in the price range 75-100 USD.
+The new management ordered the Plus/4 to be developed and it first stepped on the C64 toes in price range and confused the marked.
+It more or less landed on the Commodore 16 which was marketed and priced as something inbetween VIC20 and C64.

 My Commodore Plus/4 and repair